isabella232/journeys.en/help/using/about/aboutprocess.md

 # Get started{#concept_y4b_4qt_52b}

 In Journey Orchestration, there are two types of users, each of them performing specific tasks: the **technical user** and the **business user**.
 User access is managed via product profiles and rights.
-Refer to this [](../about/usermanagement.md) to learn how to configure user access.
+Refer to [](../about/usermanagement.md) to learn how to configure user access.

 Here are the main steps to configure and use Journey Orchestration: